temirlanmur/russian-travel/README.md

 It represents a single page I made based on provided design specification.

-The page supports addaptive design.
+The page supports adaptive design.

 ### Tech
 For this project I have used HTML, and CSS: